FlorianLoch/roomloggo/README.md

 # Roomloggo

 Small service that read temperature and humidity information from the `dnt RoomLogg Pro/ELV Raumklimastation RS 500` via USB in order to feed it into an InfluxDB afterwards.
+Additionally, it supports exporting the measurements as Prometheus metrics.

 The implementation has been inspired by/is based on [roomlogg-go](https://github.com/jhendess/roomlogg-go) and the research done for the [Raumklima project](https://github.com/juergen-rocks/raumklima).